Improvised explosive device: Explosive

 A device placed or fabricated in an improvised manner incorporating destructive, lethal, noxious, pyrotechnic, or incendiary chemicals and designed to destroy, incapacitate, harass, or distract.
 It may incorporate military stores, but is normally devised from non-military components.

 Explosively formed penetrator/projectiles (EFPs)

-IEDs have been deployed in the form of explosively formed projectiles (EFP), a special type of shaped charge that is effective at long standoffs from the target (50 meters or more), however they are not accurate at long distances.
-This is because of how they are produced.
+IEDs have been deployed in the form of explosively formed projectiles (EFP), a special type of shaped charge that is effective at long standoffs from the target (50 meters or more), however their accuracy is limited due to the way in which EFPs are produced.
 The large "slug" projected from the explosion has no stabilization because it has no tail fins and it does not spin like a bullet from a rifle.
 Without this stabilization the trajectory can not be accurately determined beyond 50 meters.
 An EFP is essentially a cylindrical shaped charge with a machined concave metal disc (often copper) in front, pointed inward.
-The force of the shaped charge turns the disc into a high velocity slug, capable of penetrating the armor of most vehicles in Iraq.
+The force of the shaped charge turns the disc into a high velocity slug, capable of penetrating the armor of many vehicles.